MethodsAndPractices/vsteam/.docs/Set-VSTeamProcess.md

 ### -AsDefault

-Makes a process the default for new projects in the Organization
+Makes a process the default for new projects in the organization

 ```yaml
 Type: SwitchParameter